 SDK Getting Started

-The Balchemy Agent SDK (@balchemy/agent-sdk) is a TypeScript package for building and deploying external AI agents on the Balchemy platform.
+The Balchemy Agent SDK (@balchemyai/agent-sdk) is a TypeScript package for builders operating custom Hub Web3 agent integrations on Balchemy.
 It handles ERC-8004 onboarding, MCP tool access, token lifecycle management, and real-time SSE event streaming — all in a single dependency.

 Installation

-npm install @balchemy/agent-sdkThe SDK has zero production dependencies and runs in Node.js 18+ and browser environments.
+npm install @balchemyai/agent-sdkThe SDK has zero production dependencies and runs in Node.js 18+ and browser environments.

 // 1.
 Initialize